If you’re underpaid at your job, you already know it.

 You’re paid for the problem you’re solving and the results you’re delivering.

-So, how do you spot if you’re not being compensated fairly ?
+So, how do you know if you’re not being compensated fairly?
 Easy.
 Look at your skill set, your role, and what you’re delivering to the table.

 If you’re not getting compensated for the value you’re bringing—yep, you’re underpaid.
 That’s when it’s time to ask yourself the hard questions: Am I being paid fairly for what I’m doing?
 Or am I just letting myself stay undervalued?